Last Updated on

-- 50 g/ 1.7 oz soft butter
+- 50 g/ 1.8 oz/ scant ¼ cup soft butter

 - 1 tablespoon sweet grainy mustard

-- 250 ml/ 1 cup vegetable broth
+- 250 ml/ 8.5 fl.oz/ 1 cup vegetable or fish broth

 - 1 tablespoon olive oil

-- 200 g /1 cup long-grain rice
+- 200 g / 7 oz/ 1 cup long-grain rice

-- 500 ml/ 2 cups chicken stock or vegetable broth
+- 500 ml/ 17 fl.oz/ 2 cups chicken stock or vegetable broth

 - 1 organic orange, zest and juice

 - Preheat the oven to 190 degrees Celsius/ 370 degrees Fahrenheit.
+Slice the oranges into thin slices, remove the seeds if necessary.
+Place half of the slices in a buttered baking dish.

-- Slice the oranges into thin slices, remove the seeds if necessary.
-Place half of the slices in an buttered casserole dish.
-Pick the dill leaves (freeze the stalks and use when making vegetable broth, for instance).
-Chop the dill leaves finely and mix them with the soft butter and some salt and pepper.
-Puree everything and mix in the grainy mustard.
+- Pick the dill leaves (freeze the stalks and use when making vegetable broth, for instance).
+Chop the dill leaves finely and mix them with the soft butter, some salt, and pepper.
+Blend with an immersion blender, and mix in the grainy mustard.

 - Take out of the oven and pour the broth into a small saucepan.
 Turn off the oven and place the salmon back in until you make the sauce, leaving the oven door cracked so that the fish doesn't overcook in the meantime.

 - Add the heavy cream and the white wine to the saucepan with the vegetable broth and cook on high heat, uncovered, for about 5 minutes.

-Serve with the fish and some green salad.
+Serve with the fish and green salad.